toptutoring/ttutoring/_posts/2017-01-19-what-to-look-for-in-a-good-tutor.markdown

 ---
 layout: post
-title:  "What To Look For In A Good Tutor3"
+title:  "What To Look For In A Good Tutor"
 date:   January 19, 2017
 date_visible: true
 categories: Tutoring